-State briefly your reasons for this appeal.
+State briefly vour reasons for this appeal.
 Include a summary description of Local Coastal Program, Land Use Plan, or Port Master Plan policies and requirements in which you believe the project is inconsistent and the reasons the decision warrants a new hearing.
 (Use additional paper as necessary.)

-House, sited on the ridgetop, visible from Scenic Highway #1; and from River Road and estuary beach of Maranoo River Robords State Beach.
-Inconsistent with LCP visual resource policies: 3.5-1-3 and zoning code section 20.504, NIO and 20.504.015 (C)(3); LCP 3.5-4 and zoning Code Section 20.504.015 (C)(8); Landscaping is inadequate to protect views; afternative site appears to be available, The 200' setback from rangeland shoold hot take precedence overvisual: Sec.
-20.304.030(B) Czeede.
+House site on the ridgetop, visible from Scenic Highway #1; and from River Road and estuary beach of Neuron River Road and estuary beach of Neuron River Reduceds State Beach.
+Inconsistent with LCP visual resource policies; 3.5-1-3 and zoning code section 20.504,010 and 20.504.015 (C)(3); LCP 3.5-4 and zoning Code Section 20.504.015 (C)(8); Landscaping is inadequate to protect views; afternative site appears to be available, The 200' setback from vangeland should not take precedence over visual: Sec.
+20.384.030(B) Czeede